 - a.
 All components of the facility must meet the height standards of the underlying Zoning District. - b.
 The maximum height standard does not apply to electric utility poles that are connected or interconnected with the energy storage facility. - 4.
 Energy Storage Facility Container Size.
 Containers housing energy storage equipment are limited to 900 square feet in size or the maximum size that promulgated by the most current NFPA 855 Standard. - 5.
 Security.
-A fence approved by the Fire Marshal and/or Building Official with a locked gate or other approved barrier must be provided to keep the public at least 10 feet from the outer energy storage facility container, including mobile energy storage systems. - 6.
+A fence approved by the Fire Marshal and/or Building Official with a locked gate or other approved barrier must be provided to keep the public at least 10 feet from the outer energy storage facility container, including mobile energy storage systems. - 4.6.
 Distance From Historic Resources.
-The facility project area must not be located within 1/3 mile of a historic resource as defined by this Zoning Ordinance. - 7.
+The facility project area must not be located within 1/3 mile of a historic resource as defined by this Zoning Ordinance. - 1.
+Access.
+Access to the lot on which the facility is located must be provided from a public road that is maintained by a public body and that is at least 20 feet in width. - 7.
 Fire Apparatus Access Road.
 An on-site fire apparatus access road must comply with the FSM.
 Horizontal access to all points of individual or grouped containers must not exceed 150 feet from any approved fire apparatus access roadway. - 8.
 Fire Control and Suppression.
 Where required, fire protection features must comply with recommendations identified in NFPA 855. - 9.
 Smoke and Fire Detection.
 Where required, smoke and fire detection systems must comply with recommendations identified in NFPA 855. - 10.
 Water Supply to Support Fire Suppression and Provide Adequate Protection to Exposures.
 In addition to required fire control and suppression systems, water supply systems must comply with recommendations identified in NFPA 855.
-Unless specifically modified or excluded through NFPA 855, sites where nonmechanical electrical storage systems are installed must be provided with a permanent source of water for fire protection. - 11.
+Unless specifically modified or excluded through NFPA 855, sites where nonmechanical electrical storage systems are installed must be provided with a permanent source of water for fire protection.

+- 2. Landscaping/Buffering/Screening\Refer to Section 7.04. - 5.11.
 Lighting/Noise/Vibration.
-Refer to Section 7.05. - 12.
-Decommission Plan.
+Refer to Section 7.05. - 6.12.
+Decommission Plan. - a.

-- a.
 Decommission Plan.
 As part of the first submission of the Site Plan for the facility, the applicant must provide a detailed decommission plan acceptable to the Zoning Administrator that provides procedures and requirements for removal of all components of the facility at the end of the useful life of the facility or if the facility is deemed abandoned by the County.
 The decommission plan must include: - 1.
 The anticipated life of the facility; - 2.
 The manner in which the facility will be decommissioned; - 3.
 The vehicular route taken; - 4.
 The manner in which the site will be restored; and - 5.
 A listing of any contingencies for removing an intact operational energy storage facility from service and for removing any energy storage facility from service that has been damaged by fire or other event.